ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ### Types without a database

-It's logical to assume that each `userById` query has a backing database table used to lookup the requested user ID.
+It's logical to assume that each `postUserById` query has a backing database table used to lookup the requested user ID.
 However, this is frequently not the case.
 Here's a simple example that demonstrates how `User.posts` can be resolved without the posts service having any formal database concept of a User:

 ```js
 const postsData = [